arm-university/micro-course/Markdown microcourse v2.md

 Learners often struggle to conceptualize what the micro:bit is and what it is for.
 It is important to ensure learners understand that a micro:bit can sense, control and react to the real world in many ways.
 Learners' creations don't need to be complex and the making part of the process is as much fun as the coding part.
 Some projects will only have a sensor and an output (like a traffic counter), while others will have more complex programs (like a remote-controlled robot).
 The beauty of the micro:bit is its versatility and simplicity.
 The key to unlocking the power of the micro:bit is understanding the blocks (code) that micro:bit uses and learning how to combine the blocks to solve problems in creative ways.
 Much can be learned through play and experimentation, but learners progress faster if there is a challenge to overcome or a problem to be solved.

-## The hardware�Version 1 and Version 2
+## The hardware—Version 1 and Version 2

 There are now two versions of the micro:bit, the original micro:bit (V1) and the new micro:bit (V2).
 They look very similar, but the new micro:bit has some new features and hardware that make it even better and allow you to do more with it.
 You can find all the technical details on the micro:bit website: **<https://microbit.org/get-started/user-guide/overview/>**